clintonwoo/hackernews-remix-react/README.md

 It is intended to be an example or boilerplate to help you structure your projects using production-ready technologies.

-The project implements the publically available parts of the Hacker News site API, with some remaining functionality implemented in-memory.
+The project implements the publicly available parts of the Hacker News site API, with some remaining functionality implemented in-memory.

 <p align="center" margin-bottom="0">
   <a href="https://remix.hnclone.win" target="_blank">